habibcomsats/NVFlare/docs/contributing.rst

 Signing your work
 ^^^^^^^^^^^^^^^^^

-NVIDIA FLARE enforces the `Developer Certificate of Origin <https://developercertificate.org/>`__ (DCO) on all pull requests.
+[BLINDED] FLARE enforces the `Developer Certificate of Origin <https://developercertificate.org/>`__ (DCO) on all pull requests.